abenz1267/hyprland-easyfocus/README.md

 - focus windows with predefined labels
 - handles fullscreen windows
 - allows cycling before X amount of windows to save keystrokes
+- display labels for all windows if configured

 ## Installation